GailFairley/NapierGroupF/Usecases/use-case2.md

 ## MAIN SUCCESS SCENARIO

-1. Requests for population top X of all countries from largest to the smallest
+1. Requests top X countries by population from largest to the smallest.
-2. Requests for population top X of all continents from largest to the smallest.
+2. Requests top X continents by population from largest to the smallest.
-3. Requests for population top X of all regions from largest to the smallest.
+3. Requests top X regions by population from largest to the smallest.
 4. Employee has easy access to the 3 different reports where they can enter X.

 ## EXTENSIONS